Kanban-Zai/kanban-zai-version-1.0/modules/1-culture.md

 ## Make information accessible

-A team must work hard on this aspect of culture. otherwise all team members are not equal participants in the team and it is very important that all members have equal standing.
+A team must work hard on this aspect of culture.
+Otherwise all team members are not equal participants in the team and it is very important that all members have equal standing.
 Some may be less experienced with the subject matter or less skilled in some aspect of the project or have entirely different skills than others.
 Or they might speak French.